 I absolutely loved photographing Christina and David’s wedding at Hotel du Vin Tunbridge Wells last year.
 Although they were only having short coverage – no bride or groom prep, and a wedding that finished with coffee and tea just after the speeches, it was an honour and a pleasure to cover their special day!

 Christina and David would be the first to admit they’re perhaps not my usual wedding couple, but their back story is so, so touching.
 Christina and David met at a bereavement support group, having both lost their partners of 40+ years.
 From this meeting, their love blossomed and it was amazing to see them both happy again and many generations of their two families joining together.
-As you’ll see, there was so much happiness – it truly was a special day!
+As you’ll see, there was so much happiness on display – it truly was a special day!

 Please enjoy looking through a snapshot of their wedding day – if you’re getting married and want relaxed coverage of your wedding day, do please contact me to discuss your requirements.

-As neither Christina or David really wanted any prep covered, I started the day photographing the hotel and ceremony room details, before joining David and the guests in the Tea Lounge prior to the ceremony.
+As neither Christina or David really wanted any prep covered, I started the day photographing the hotel and ceremony room details, before joining David and the guests in Hotel du Vin’s Tea Lounge prior to the ceremony.
 Once the buttonholes had gone on, everyone relaxed with a pre-ceremony drink.
-Whilst the guests relaxed, a spot of practice was going on in the Ruinart room, as one of the couple’s grandsons was going to play the trumpet for Christina’s entrance – once he’d had a (flawless) run-through, it was time for the guests to head through to the Ruinart room ready for the ceremony.
+Whilst this happened, a spot of practice was going on in the Ruinart room, as one of the couple’s grandsons was going to play the trumpet for Christina’s entrance – once he’d had a (flawless) run-through, it was time for the guests to head through to the Ruinart room ready for the ceremony.

 Meanwhile I headed to meet up with Christina and her small bridal party (granddaughter as bridesmaid and Christina’s sons who were accompanying her down the aisle) and then photograph them coming down the lovely atmospheric staircase at the hotel.